Dheerajsonekar/Expense-tracker-app/README.md

 # Expense-tracker-app
-Making an Expense tracker app with local storage integration
+Making an Expense tracker app with mysql database